 Overall, in these cases, I found it’s much easier to let the child set the pace for overnights.

-In addition to the wood chips, each evening we followed a very consistent evening routine when they spent the night at my house.
+In addition to the wood chips, each evening, we followed a consistent evening routine whenever possible.

-We would spend the last 1 to 2 hours before sleeping just hanging out in my bed.
-We would set aside time doing bible memorization as a family.
+We’d spend the last 1-2 hours before bedtime hanging out in my bed, talking, and reading together.
+We’d set aside time doing bible memorization as a family.